Follow us on:

 The purpose with a digital twin is to serve as a digital counterpart of a physical product to give deeper, evidence-based insights, such as simulations, monitoring or maintenance needs.”

-Gill Dhooghe Vice President, R&D, Portable Air Division
+Vice President, R&D,

 Suggested Articles